Alcohol

 To the World:

-American dietary guidelines1 indicate that moderate alcohol intake can be a component of a healthy diet.
-Responsible marketing and sales of alcoholic beverages helps avoid the potential social harms of alcohol consumption, including impacts to individual health and the safety of the community.
-We strive to make sure that all alcoholic products associated with our brands are marketed towards consumers above the legal drinking ages in regions where the products are sold.
+Responsible marketing and sales of alcoholic beverages can help mitigate potential social harms of alcohol consumption, including impacts to individual health and the safety of the community.
+We strive to ensure all alcoholic products associated with our brands are marketed to consumers above the legal drinking age in regions where the products are sold.

 Approach